arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 <p class="pg">From the perspective of Nauriel:</p>

 <p class="para_first">
 I walked out of the door of Olin’s shop.
 “We missed you there for a bit!”
-Olin said warmly, smiling at me cheerfully.
+Olin said warmly, smiling at me cheerfully.</p>

 I felt really bad that I had stolen from such a nice, genuinely kind man.

 I glanced at Tim, trying to indicate that it was perhaps time to go.
 Tim seemed to have gotten the signal, and he told Olin, “I think I’ll need to think it over, chat with my niece, to decide which one to get.
 Thank you for showing us your wares.”

-“You’re most welcome,” replied Olin.</p>
+“You’re most welcome,” replied Olin.

 We slowly trudged back to the woods climbing up a sloping rocky path.
 Arlo took the miniature carriage, and carefully placed it on a small patch of forest that was clear of trees.
 He began casting a spell.
 Just as the carriage was growing bigger, I heard a loud screeching noise as though from a bird, but I saw no bird anywhere.

 When I turned around, I saw Olin stepping out of a portal, and he looked angry.

 “You don’t know what you’ve stolen!”
+Olin screamed.

 “I’m sorry,” I whispered.

-“I’m sure these guys put you up to it.
+Olin continued roaring, “I’m sure these guys put you up to it.
 That’s the wand of the king of Zior!
 It’s a wand that was crafted by a dragon.
 I was working on adding more manna to it.
 That king didn’t even pay me for it; he just threatened to hurt me and my family if I didn’t modify the wand the way he wanted.”

 Tim spoke up and said, “Hey, I’m sorry about that, but we didn’t steal your wand.
 We did help ourselves to some of your fairy wing dust as we do need to make a living, but we’re not interested in your wands.
 They’re not as easy to sell.
 We don’t know anything about this wand.
 We’re going to be leaving now.”

 Tim took out a little button-like object and cast it on the ground between us and the carriage, and as soon as it hit the ground, a bubble of light surrounded us and the carriage (but not Olin as he was a bit further away from us), and everything went dark for a few seconds.

 I felt around my arms; and I could still feel my arms, but I felt weightless, and felt like a light wind was blowing around me, in the darkness.
 A few seconds later, we reappeared near the woods, near the little shack where I’d found this gang.

 “Any idea what he was talking about?” asked Tim.

 “Nope,” I lied.

 “That escape token cost me a lot, and I wasn’t expecting to need it to escape from the wand maker.”
+Tim grumbled.

-Arlo added, “Olin’s one of the finest wizards around.
+Arlo remarked, “Olin’s one of the finest wizards around.
 I don’t think we had much of a choice.”

 Tim said, “Well, I think we’ll need to subtract the cost of it from the payout for our new friend here.”

 “I didn’t do anything wrong,” I protested, knowing that wasn’t entirely true.

 “Your share would just about cover the cost of our escape token.
 I’m sorry this job didn’t work out for you, but maybe you can make something on our next job.”
+Tim said, looking like he didn't care how much danger I'd put myself.

-“What...,” I mumbled, and slowly started walking back home.
+“What...,” I mumbled, not sure if it was even safe to complain in this company, and slowly started walking back home.

 I thought to myself that, well, if anything, even if we couldn’t pay rent, at least I had a fancy new wand to play with.